Social Security Break-Even Calculator | Tool For Planning

 Factors To Consider When Deciding When To Take Social Security

-Retirees who are deciding when to start their Social Security benefits should consider many factors, and it is generally a good idea to get help from a financial planner.
-While a break-even calculator can be one piece of information that you consider, there are several other pieces of information that should be taken into account as well.
-Here are some of the other things you should think about when deciding the best time to start your Social Security benefits.
+Retirees deciding when to start their Social Security benefits should consider many factors, and it is generally a good idea to get help from a financial planner.
+While a break-even calculator can be one piece of information you consider, several other pieces of information should also be considered.
+It would be best to consider different things when deciding when to start your Social Security benefits.

-Your life expectancy should play a large role in the decision of when to start your benefits.
+Your life expectancy should be prominent in deciding when to start your benefits.
 Suppose you perform a break-even analysis, and the results show that you need to live to at least 85 years old to break even with your benefit payments.
-If your life expectancy is only 70 years old, then you probably want to go ahead and start your benefits as early as possible.
+If your life expectancy is only 70 years, you probably want to go ahead and start your benefits as early as possible.

-Likewise, you should consider your general health when making this decision.
+Likewise, it would help to consider your general health when making this decision.
 If you are in bad health or have a life-threatening disease, that can be a huge deciding factor when thinking about your Social Security benefits.
-You might also consider any survivor benefits that your surviving spouse or dependents may receive based on your work record.
+Based on your work record, you might also consider any survivor benefits your surviving spouse or dependents may receive.

 Social Security Break-Even Calculation Examples

-To better understand the break-even calculation, let’s take a look at a couple of examples.
+Let’s look at some examples to understand the break-even calculation better.
 Remember that these examples are for illustration purposes only, and your calculation will likely look different.

 • $1,400 per month starting at age 62 – $168,000